aafre/resume-builder/README.md

 **Build Professional Résumés with Ease 🚀**

+## 🌐 Try It Online

+You can now use the **Resume/CV Builder** directly on the web!

+1. Download a [sample template](samples/modern/) to get started.
+2. Edit the `.yaml` file with your details.
+3. Go to: https://easyfreeresume.com/ and Upload your template and generate your resume instantly.

+---

 ## 🎯 Project Goal

 This tool is built to simplify the process of creating and updating resumes.
 The idea is for the users to be able to **Focus on your content, not the formatting.**